daniel-isidro/master_kschool/master_class_03.md

 Valid for big files, usually over 128 MB.
 Used for Hadoop

-Compress all files and deletes the originals
+Compress all files and delete the originals

 	bzip2 *.csv